pdrummond/pauldrummond.dev/src/posts/on-continuous-delivery.md

 - It enables us to deliver high quality functionality to our customers quicker with less hassle.
-- We are able to deliver small increments of end user value, so it's easy to adapt to change as we learn more about our customer's needs.
+- We are able to deliver small increments of end user value, so it's easy to adapt to change as we learn more about the needs of our customers.
 - Feature Flags allow us to gradually roll out features to select groups of users to try them out before the full launch.
 - We never worry about deploying on a Friday!